 Complementary and Integrative Medicine

 Obesity and Eating Disorders

 Optimization of Behavioral and Biobehavioral Interventions

 Spirituality and Health

-The SIG Manuel provides information on the SIG program, SIG activities, how to propose a new SIG, establishing a SIG, SIG financial support, membership criteria, election protocol and formation of committees, interorganizational linkages, SIG responsibilities, communication with the Board of Directors and the SBM Listserv Terms and Conditions.
+The SIG Manual provides information on SIG activities, how to propose a new SIG, establishing a SIG, SIG financial support, membership criteria, chair election protocol, formation of committees, interorganizational linkages, SIG responsibilities, communication with the Board of Directors, and the SIG Listserv Terms and Conditions.

 SIG chairs can access a webpage with resources to help them run their SIG here.

 Please do not hesitate to contact SBM Listserv Administrator and SIG Liaison Andrew Schmidt at firstname.lastname@example.org.